Toandinh1/Dartmouth_Probation_8weeks/README.md

 - The notebook `Simulation.ipynb` is a single file covering multiple weeks.
 Use the `# Start/End of Week X` markers to run only the relevant parts.
 - For embedded experiments, the host script `Experiments/stream_ppg_data.py` is used to stream/record and log system-level metrics.

----

-## Contact
-If you have questions or would like to reproduce a specific figure/table, please open an issue with the week number and the target result.